renproject/darknode-cli/docs/gcp/getting-started-on-gcp.md

 ### Creating a Service account
 ![Creating a service account](create-sa-1.png)

 ### Assigning a role

 ![Creating a service account](create-sa-2.png)

 ![Creating a service account](create-sa-3.png)

 ### Generating a JSON Key

 ![Creating a service account](create-sa-4.png)

+Save the key to a secure place and remember the path where you save it.
+You'll use it for deploying darknodes.

 ## Installing the Darknode CLI